DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-14-round-11-research-with-accredited-providers.md

 We will include some guidance in the email on completing the ‘reason for not being assured’.
 We will monitor the quality of the responses within CSV files before making any further changes.

-Because providers need to see a list of submitted claims, the ability to download this data within the support console will remain.
+Providers need to see a list of their submitted claims so the ability to download this data within the support console will remain.
 We will look at improving this so that it does not distract from the ability to complete key tasks within the console ([see previous round of research design history](/claim-funding-for-mentors/round-10-support-console-research-findings/)).

 *[CSV]: comma separated values
 *[SCITT]: school centred initial teacher training